Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

-As an entry-level, 2×2 interface, its low price is a little more than suspicious.
+In this article, I’ll be reviewing the M-Audio M-Track Solo audio interface.
+As an entry-level, 2-in/2-out interface, its low price is a little more than suspicious.
 Let’s see if it’s worth the money, or just a rip-off.

-Our verdict on the M-Audio M-Track Solo 4.0
+Final verdict on the M-Track Solo

 For the money, the M-Track Solo is really impressive.
 More than adequate sound quality, low latency, and decent preamps make this a no-brainer for musicians on a budget.
+Sure, I would’ve liked TRS outputs, but for $50 it’s hard to complain.

 I/O and controls 3.0